 • Pain and suffering

-We make sure that our clients get the help they need to rebuild their lives after they’re injured by distracted drivers.
-If you were hurt by a distracted driver, we offer free consultations to help you better understand your legal options.
+We ensure our clients get the help they need to rebuild their lives after being injured by a distracted driver.
+If a distracted driver injured you, we offer free consultations to help you better understand your legal options.
 You’re under no obligation to move forward with our firm if you decide not to pursue a claim.

-If you’d like to speak with our Michigan car accident lawyers, simply give us a call or fill out our online form to schedule a free case assessment.
+If you’d like to speak with our Michigan car accident lawyers, call or fill out our online form to schedule a free case assessment.